charlesbrandt/public/system/browsers.md

 This is optional.

-I love pocket.

-Tabliss is a clean minimal alternative.
+Tabliss is a clean minimal alternative to the default new tab page.

 https://addons.mozilla.org/en-US/firefox/addon/tabliss/